Richard Sackler: Career

 In 2015, Sackler was deposed by four lawyers in Louisville, Kentucky.
 The deposition concerned the development and marketing of OxyContin under his watch and that of his family, who were and are active board members of their private company, Purdue Pharma.
 The marketing and prescribing of OxyContin in Pike County, Kentucky, was of particular interest.

 Before the case could go to trial and thus before the deposition could become a matter of public record, Purdue settled for $24 million, admitting no liability, sealing the deposition, and requiring the Kentucky prosecutors to destroy, or return to Purdue, millions of pages of internal documents obtained from the company during discovery.
 The medical news website STAT then sued to unseal Richard Sackler's deposition.
 A state judge ruled in its favor.
 Purdue appealed, but the deposition was later made public.

 In 2018, the State of Massachusetts sued Richard Sackler, Purdue Pharma, and 15 other Purdue Pharma executives and Sackler family members alleging they misled doctors and patients about the risks of its opioid-based pain medications in order to boost sales and to keep patients away from safer alternatives.
 Richard Sackler wrote, "We have to hammer on the abusers in every way possible.
 They are the culprits and the problem.
 They are the reckless criminals," in an email regarding the Massachusetts court filing.

 In January 2019, The New York Times confirmed that Sackler told company officials in 2008 to "measure our performance by Rx's by strength, giving higher measures to higher strengths."
 This was verified again with legally obtained documents tied to a new lawsuit, which was filed in June by the Massachusetts attorney general, Maura Healey, and claims that Purdue Pharma and members of the Sackler family knew that putting patients on high dosages of OxyContin for long periods increased the risks of serious side effects, including addiction.
 Nonetheless, they promoted higher dosages because stronger pain pills brought the company and the Sacklers the most profit, the lawsuit has charged.
 In addition, on February 1, 2019, unredacted documents were released by AG Healey showing the Sacklers were directing doctors to over-prescribe the drug and encourage medicating strategy under the code name "Region Zero", that details a list of doctors who prescribed inordinately large amounts of Oxycontin for no true medical reason, but rather for the directly related profit of the Sackler family.

 Personal life

 Sackler was married to Beth Sackler but is now divorced; they have three children.
 They have a charitable foundation, the Richard and Beth Sackler Foundation.
-Since 2013, he has lived outside Austin, Texas.
+Since 2013, he has lived outside of Austin, Texas.

 In popular culture

-Sackler was portrayed by Michael Stuhlbarg in the 2021 Hulu series Dopesick.

-Matthew Broderick portrays Sackler in the Netflix limited series Painkiller, which premiered on August 10, 2023.
+Sackler was portrayed by Michael Keaton, Bryan Cranston, Michael K. Williams and Richard Kind in a 2019 Last Week Tonight with John Oliver segment on Opioid addiction, by Michael Stuhlbarg in the 2021 Hulu series Dopesick and by Matthew Broderick in the 2023 Netflix limited series Painkiller.